The mighty Danube River runs through the middle, passing under eight bridges, including the famous Chain Bridge.

 The story of this time is told at an excellent museum called the House of Terror, in the building which was the headquarters of the State Security Authority, run by Soviet puppets.

-Visiting the House of Terror is a poignant experience.
-It may not seem like the kind of thing you want to do on a fun holiday in Budapest but I think it’s extremely worthwhile.
-It is, after all, important to understand our history.
+Visiting the House of Terror is a moving experience.
+While it may not seem like a fun holiday activity, I think it’s one of the best things to do in Budapest to understand the city better.

 Memento Park

-Another sight from the communist era is Memento Park – which is, thankfully, a bit more lighthearted.
-It’s an open-air museum that has statues of Soviet leaders like Lenin and Marx, as well as Hungarian figures.
+Another sight worth mentioning from the communist era is Memento Park – which is, thankfully, a bit more lighthearted.

 It’s a little bit outside of the centre of the city but you can get to Memento Park from central Budapest by public transport.
 If you’re short of time, it may not be worth the effort, but it’s an interesting little excursion for those who like history or kitsch.